Flyers win in OT, push point streak to season-best 6 games

 For Farabee, he has four points (one goal, three assists) and a plus-5 mark in three games since coming back from his three-game benching.
 Couturier has played well in that stretch, too, putting up four points (one goal, three assists) in the last three games.

+"It's nice to see Coots' line grow a little bit here," Tortorella said.

-• At 29 years old, Rodrigo Abols made his NHL debut after being called up from AHL affiliate Lehigh Valley.
+• At 29 years old, Rodrigo Abols made his NHL debut after being called up from the Phantoms.
 The 6-foot-4 Latvian center signed with the Flyers last summer.
 He had spent the previous four seasons playing overseas.

 "When I'm done with hockey," Abols said Monday, "I'm glad at least I came here and gave it another shot."